babashka/process/README.md

 - `pipeline`:
   - When passing a process, returns a vector of processes of a pipeline created with `->` or `pipeline`.
-  - When passing two or more `ProcessBuilder` objects: creates a pipeline as a vector of processes (JDK9+ only).
+  - When passing two or more objects created with `pb`: creates a pipeline as a vector of processes (JDK9+ only).

   Also see [Pipelines](#pipelines).